sudarsh177/Mini-Projects/Password Generator/readME.txt

 -------------------------------------------------------------------------------------------
 Hello

-The face this common problem of trying to rememeber passwords for many different websites which we use from time to time.
+We face this common problem of trying to rememeber passwords for many different websites which we use from time to time.
 This program tries to solve the problem by:

 - Generating strong passwords(containing alpha-numeric and special characters).